Load Security

 Careful attention should be paid to points where lashings pass over corners of the load to ensure that the load is not damaged by chain links etc. or that the lashings are damaged by sharp edges.
 Corner protectors and sleeves should be used whenever necessary.

-A large mass can be restrained more effectively than a number of small items and therefore whenever possible loads should be aggregated into the largest or heaviest unit feasible.
+A large mass can be restrained more effectively than several small items and therefore whenever possible, loads should be aggregated into the largest or heaviest unit feasible.
 This will be controlled to some extent by the facilities available at the point of unloading.

 - Flat Sheet